You Earned a Ticket!

 hero image

 This lesson is the first in a series that describes the education system in California.
 Buckle up.
-The education system is complex, partly because of its sheer size, but also because it serves many competing interests.
-Let's start with the basics: Who's in charge here?
+The education system is complex, partly because of its sheer size, but also because it serves many competing interests and involves many organizations.
+Let's start with what might seem like an easy question: Who's in charge of public education?

-The US Constitution assigns ultimate responsibility for education to the states.
-The constitution of California directs the legislature to “provide for a system of common schools by which a free school shall be kept up and supported in each district at least six months in every year…” (In 1992, a case before the California Supreme Court affirmed the state's primary role, no ifs, ands or Butts.)
+The original constitution of California said very little about education — it merely directed the legislature to “provide for a system of common schools by which a free school shall be kept up and supported in each district at least six months in every year…” This is such a weak direction that it almost seems to pass the buck to school districts, but a 1991 ruling by the California Supreme Court affirmed the main point: the state is ultimately responsible for education — no ifs, ands or Butts.

-Although California vests most authority in school districts, the state government still exerts considerable power over education directly because, well, it controls the money.
+State government exerts considerable power over public education because, well, the state controls most of the money.
 (See Chapter 8 for more on that.)
-Through laws and regulations, state policy touches nearly every facet of school operations.
-Those laws are reflected in the state’s voluminous Education Code (click on Education Code on the list of government codes).
+Through laws and regulations, the state touches nearly every facet of school operations.
+Public education is a very big part of what government does, so the Education Code is huge.

-State government exerts power over education because, well, it controls the money.
+State government exerts power over education because, well, it controls most of the money.

-For your bedtime reading pleasure, California School Law provides a straightforward summary of the state’s education laws in a comparatively svelte 500 pages.
+For your bedtime reading pleasure, California School Law summarizes the state’s education laws in a comparatively svelte 500 pages.
 (You're welcome.)
-If the size of the Ed Code seems daunting, remember that it's all online and searchable.

 The State Board wields significant power, including the power to grant waivers.

-The governor wields power in the education system partly by appointing members to the 11-member State Board of Education (SBE).
+The governor wields power in the education system partly by appointing members to the State Board of Education (SBE), an 11-member governing entity with specific authority and responsibilities.
 Among other things, the SBE is responsible for approving the state’s academic standards, tests, and guidance related to instructional materials.
 In 2013, the legislature also directed the State Board to develop regulations for the Local Control Funding Formula (LCFF), which governs how funds flow from the state to school districts.

 The CDE faces many challenges in carrying out its broad mission.
-According to research undertaken as part of the 2018 Getting Down to Facts II effort, in comparison to other states California's department of education is quite small, which has left it with "limited in-house subject-matter expertise."
+According to research undertaken as part of the 2018 Getting Down to Facts II effort, California's department of education is quite small in comparison to other states, which has left it with "limited in-house subject-matter expertise."

-The CDE also tends to offer relatively low salaries for state-level positions.
+Among its challenges, the CDE tends to offer relatively low salaries for state-level positions.
 According to the GDTFII study, "One challenge to attracting and retaining subject-matter experts arises from lower average salaries in the CDE than in high enrollment county and district offices."

 What is the Commission on Teacher Credentialing?